-The inaugural event was held in Napier in 1907 where Ceylon born Arthur Duncan, a 32 year old amateur who had lived in New Zealand from the age of six, took out the title.
-As time passed, many famous names took to Queenstown's fairways such as Australian legend Peter Thomson, a nine time winner, Kel Nagle, who won seven times, and of course New Zealand legend Bob Charles, who took out four titles.
+The inaugural event was held in Napier in 1907 where Ceylon born Arthur Duncan, a 32-year-old amateur who had lived in New Zealand from the age of six, took out the title.
+As time passed, many famous names took to Queenstown's fairways such as Australian legend Peter Thomson, a nine-time winner, Kel Nagle, who won seven times, and of course New Zealand legend Bob Charles, who took out four titles.

 One hundred years after the event was first played, Queenstown was selected to host the event.
 Jeweller Sir Michael Hill was the driving force behind bringing the event to Queenstown.
-When he made his desire for the event to be held at The Hills known to the NZ Open Board, the tournament facilitator, Bob Tuohy, was adamant that the event would never be held there.
+When he made his desire for the event to be held at The Hills known to the New Zealand Golf Open Board, the tournament facilitator, Bob Tuohy, was adamant that the event would never be held there.
 However, Tuohy's opinion abruptly changed when he stood on the first tee, saw the stunning 360 degree views, and immediately said “we have to hold it here.”

 The event was initially held at The Hills for three years, then it moved to Clearwater for two years before swiftly returning to Queenstown.

-2020 NZ Golf Open, shot by Photosport.nz
+2020 New Zealand Golf Open, shot by Photosport.nz

 “The courses also need to be a test of championship golf for professionals, but also fair for the Pro-Am amateurs.
 Top class accommodation is also essential, and the Millbrook Resort and Queenstown, amply provide for that.”